Sturm Hall, Room 473

 Areas of expertise/research interests

-environmental policy, food politics, human rights, American politics
+Environmental policy, food politics, human rights, and American politics.

 Nancy Billica gained some of her hands-on knowledge of politics while working as a congressional intern for U.S. Congressman Fortney H. Stark in 1982, and then as a research assistant under Sen. Alan Cranston on the U.S. Senate Veterans' Affairs Committee from 1984-1987.